 - The butter should melt right away.
 My bacon butter recipe works beautifully here too.
 If you're interested, give it a try

 - My husband loads about a ¼ cup of bacon butter on top of each steak and closes the lid to create an even deeper char on the outside

 - One minute per side works for us.
 While our neighbors prefer two minutes per side.

 Try it both ways with the lid open or closed to see what works best for you.
 While the steak is resting, making the crab is simple and quick.

 Steak and crab legs go together like peanut butter and chocolate.
-They’re meant for each other.
-Needless to say, this surf and turf combination is sheer heaven!
+They're meant for each other.
+Needless to say, this surf and crab recipe is a heavenly combination!

-When it comes to my son, the apple doesn’t fall very far from the tree.
-Like his father, he has a passion for steak and crab.
+When it comes to my son, the apple doesn't fall very far from the tree.
+Like his father, he has a passion for surf and turf recipes with crab.
 I watch him devour it with pleasure.

-With a little lemon and butter, this becomes a bucket list kind of steak and crab dish you don’t want to miss!
+With a little lemon and butter, this becomes a bucket list kind of steak and crab recipe you don't want to miss!